Dealing with a mismatch between your assigned sex and your gender identity can be extremely stressful.

 Causes of gender dysphoria

 The cause or causes of gender dysphoria are not yet clear.
 It is thought that the mental illness might be an interplay between the following factors:

 - Hormonal influences during prenatal development.

 We also know that gender dysphoria usually starts in childhood, when people first notice the incongruence between their assigned gender and their gender identity.
-Quickly, the child feels a mismatch between how society (i.e. social interactions and their upbringing) treats them and how they feel.
+Quickly, the child feels a mismatch between the gender that is expected of them (based on social interactions and their upbringing) and how they feel about their gender.
 This can lead to gender dysphoria.

 Why do transgender people have an increased risk of mental health problems?